 Values

-for an individual parameter of a parameterized test method.
-Since
+ValuesAttribute specifies literal values for a parameter of a parameterized test method.

 Example